apache/apisix-ingress-controller/README.md

 #### 4.ingress-controller
    - driver process for ingress controller; watches k8s apiserver;
-   - match and covert Apisix-ingress-types to Apisix-types before handing the conterol over to the above module seven;
+   - match and covert Apisix-ingress-types to Apisix-types before handing the control over to the above module seven;

 ### Sequence Diagram